 In cases where known disease genes are negative for pathogenic and likely pathogenic variants or where only part of the phenotype is explained, it can be useful to also analyze and report candidate variants in genes not yet known to be associated with disease.

-“Having a genotype first approach allowed us to identify a highly suspicious variant for further investigation”, Schleit concludes and mentions that soon after, further evidence to support the gene-disease association was reported (Dubail et al. 2018).
+“Having a genotype first approach allowed us to identify a highly suspicious variant for further investigation”, Schleit concludes, mentioning that soon after, further evidence to support the gene-disease association was reported (Dubail et al 2018).

 #6.
 WES reduces the time from presentation to diagnosis, reduces the cost of a diagnosis and has an increased diagnostic yield